ssinghHCI/AI-Wellbeing-Audit/README.md

-# Evaluating Behavioral Risk in AI
+# Evaluating Behavioral Risk in AI:
 ## A Governance Framework for LLM Systems

 This repository presents a behavioral AI governance framework applied through an audit of an LLM-based conversational system designed for entertainment recommendations with optional mood-support interaction.